joelek/ts-autoguard/readme.md

 npx autoguard
 ```

+* ARGSSS

 Schemas may contain any number of `guard` constructs.
 These define types and will generate type guards for runtime type assertions and type checks.

 Schemas may contain any number of `route` constructs.
-These define API functionality and will generate fully-functional methods that execute on a remote system or process when called (RPC).
+These define API functionality and will generate fully-functional methods that invoke functionality on a remote system or process when called (RPC).
 Autoguard also generates server-side functionality that only requires the actual business logic in order to create fully-functional API servers.

 The generated code handles runtime type-checking of requests as well as of responses.
 Serialization, transport and deserialization is delegated to shared functionality shipped togheter with Autoguard.

 The API functionality is designed to be fully compatible with the standardized HTTP protocol.
 Although preferred for maximum type-safety and robustness, Autoguard does _not_ require both the client and the server to be implemented using Autoguard.
-The client or server may be implemented using different technologies as long as they employ standard HTTP transport.
+The client or server may be implemented using different technologies as long as standard HTTP transport is employed.

 #### Integration